Our School

 Inspiring Innovation and Impact

-Active research in schools engages all educators in improving their own practice which drives school improvement and leads to greater outcomes for the whole school community.
+Active research in schools engages all educators in improving their own practice, which in turn drives school improvement and leads to better outcomes for the entire school community.

 Purpose: